PVA Minnesota Chapter member Jeff Edwards had a crazy accident. After serving in the

 has done a lot for me.
 My biggest fear in the hospital was, ‘What am I going to do?
 How am I going to be able to support myself and my family?’
 PAVE gives you options,” Jeff says.
 “They’ve gotten me jobs that pay well, and that I can do from home.”

 Jeff now works the second shift monitoring computer systems.
+Getting back to a more independent situation helped him overcome his depression and his fears about his financial situation.
 Once he accepted his new normal – with the support of his longtime girlfriend and two kids – life began to open up again.